-In 1916, the National Defense Act created the Reserve Officers training Corps (ROTC).
-The University of Wyoming applied at once for a unit.
-Which was granted on October 31, 1916.
-Wyoming thus became one of the first seven institutions of the nation to install an ROTC unit.
+In 1916, the National Defense Act created the Reserve Officer Training Corps (ROTC).
+On October 31, 1916, the University of Wyoming became one of the first seven institutions in the nation to install an ROTC unit.

 World War II brought many changes to ROTC training on campus.
 In 1941, the Army and Navy preliminary ground school and flight training program was created and in 1943, a Cadet Nurse training program was established.

 After the Army Air Corps became the U.S. Air Force in 1947, the Army ROTC program split into two entities.
 In 1949, the Air Force ROTC department was officially established.